erwincorrales/tiendaZTech/README.md

 Products dashboard and CRUD
 Customer dashboard

+POSIBLE IMPROVEMENTS:
-there is a issue that sometimes we have to authenticate again to use API with webpack List associated items checked in bills are not finished yet
+There is a issue that sometimes we have to authenticate again to use API with webpack.
+List associated items checked in bills are not finished yet.

-It is posible to create a filter field in order to sort information or find a client by NIT when he start bill.
+It is posible to create a filter field in order to sort information or find a client by NIT when he starts billing.
+Create a Register User form and save credentials in database.
 Client Server archiquecture.
 UI keeps logic.

-Thanks!
+Thanks !